 Harsh braking occurs when a driver uses more force than necessary to stop the vehicle.
 The presence of harsh braking often indicates aggressive or distracted driving and can lead to costly claims, as well as increased maintenance issues.

 It is important to note that harsh braking does not always mean your driver is being unsafe or aggressive while operating.
-Often these same type of harsh braking events occur to avoid accidents from happening.
+Often, these same types of harsh braking events occur to avoid collisions from happening.
 Reviewing such events with your drivers is a valuable exercise.

 - Reduced rear end collisions